The Secret Powers of Middle Children

 Be aware that middles don’t cry wolf: A study of teens revealed that although middles are far less likely to attempt suicide than other birth orders, when they do, they are eight times more likely to need medical intervention.

 Don’t stress so much over how you’re dividing attention between your kids — you’re not handicapping your middle.
 They achieve because of the way they’re being brought up.
-They develop strategies and skills that stand them in good stead as adults.
+They develop strategies and skills that serve them well as adults.